krsoninikhil/krsoninikhil.github.io/_posts/2019-04-05-confusing-terms-in-container-ecosystem.md

 [Edit]

-Adding about `LXC` and `libcontainer`, they both use kernel features like namespaces and cgroups to provide the virtualization and have different motivations.
+1. Adding about `LXC` and `libcontainer`, they both use kernel features like namespaces and cgroups to provide the virtualization and have different motivations.
 Docker Engine used to use `LXC` before they created their own `libcontainer`.
 So, `runC` is mostly just a wrapper around `libcontainer`.

+2. Fixed broken image links.

 [Reddit discussion link.][15]